Why do we preachers not conclude well our sermons?

 3. A story that captures your MPS and main points.
 You probably want to abbreviate this long story.

 I preached a sermon entitled: “You can Fail and not be a Failure.”
 The sermon was a biographical sermon on the life of John Mark.
-I introduced the sermon with the story of Daniel Ruettiger or “Rudy.”
-In addition to the information the film provides you can read about Rudy in John Maxwell’s book Failing Forward or Rudy Ruettiger’s book Rudy’s RulesHere is how Maxwell tells the story: “Rudy” desperately wanted to play football for Notre Dame.
-You may have seen the film based on his life called Rudy.
+I introduced the sermon with the story of Daniel Ruettiger, or “Rudy.”
+In addition to the film's information, you can read about Rudy in John Maxwell’s book Failing Forward or Rudy Ruettiger’s book Rudy’s Rules.
+Maxwell tells the story here: “Rudy” desperately wanted to play football for Notre Dame.
+You may have seen the film based on his life, which is called Rudy.
 It was a good movie, but his real story is even more remarkable and compelling.

 The first of fourteen children in a poor working–class family, Rudy loved sports as a kid and believed that might be his ticket out of Joliet, Illinois.
 In high school, he gave himself completely to football, but his heart was much greater than his physique.
 He was slow, and at five feet six inches tall and 190 pounds, he wasn’t exactly built for the game.